lmcai/Orobanchaceae_O2K/1_Angiosperm_Nmt_survey/README.md

 # Angiosperm Nmt survey pipeline

-1. Use Arabidopsis thaliana ID as bait to identify the original orthogroup, output into tab-delimited format
+1. Use Arabidopsis thaliana ID in `ATH.Nmt.fas` as bait to identify the original orthogroup, output into tab-delimited format

 2. Extract sequences and build a draft phylogeny